Wartburg 1.3

-The Wartburg 1.3 is a car which was produced by Automobilwerk Eisenach between October 1988 and April 1991.
+The Wartburg 1.3 is a medium-sized family car which was produced by Automobilwerk Eisenach between October 1988 and April 1991.
 The car was an updated version of the Wartburg 353, with a 1.3-litre, four-stroke, four-cylinder engine as also used in the second generation Volkswagen Polo, instead of the original 1-litre, two-stroke, three-cylinder unit found in the 353.